 - Make sure your fire has been put out before leaving the house or going to bed.

-Building materials and fire safety
+The best building materials for fire safety

 One of the best ways to fireproof a house is to use building materials that are less combustible.
 While many homes are made of wood, construction materials such as concrete, stucco, brick and gypsum are fire resistant.
 Windows that use fire-resistant glass are a better alternative to standard glass.
 Examples include dual-paned glass, tempered glass and glass block.

-Fire and smoke detection devices
+Use fire and smoke detection devices

 Equipping a home with the proper fire safety devices will go a long way in keeping your family safe.
 This includes smoke detectors, sprinklers, fire extinguishers and surge protectors.